ruby/www.ruby-lang.org/en/news/_posts/2016-11-15-ruby-2-3-2-released.md

 Ruby 2.3.2 has been released.

-This is the TEENY version release of the stable 2.3 series.
+This is a TEENY version release of the stable 2.3 series.

-This release contains update of RubyGems 2.5.2 and update of included ssl certificates.
+This release contains an update to RubyGems 2.5.2 and updates of the included SSL certificates.

-There are many bugfixes too.
+There are many bugfixes, too.
 See the [ChangeLog](http://svn.ruby-lang.org/repos/ruby/tags/v2_3_2/ChangeLog)
 for details.